 The small group classes will be led by Tennessee Tech music department string majors under the supervision of the master teacher.
 These teachers are in the process of completing their degrees at Tech and are enthusiastic about learning how to teach and the development of their teaching.
 The master teacher provides guidelines and feedback on their teaching and occasionally teaches with them in their small group setting.

 - Small and Large Group: $180 per year

 - As fees for the program are already greatly subsidized by the School of Music, scholarships are on a case by case basis and are only issued to students and families who can demonstrate extreme need.

-- Questions about String Project scholarships should be directed to: Professor Daniel Allcott, firstname.lastname@example.org or Dr. Wendy Mullen, email@example.com, Director of the School of Music.
+- Questions about String Project scholarships should be directed to: Professor Daniel Allcott, firstname.lastname@example.org or Mia Hagarty, email@example.com, director of the String Project.

 How do I get an instrument?

 - Instruments are available for rental (starting at just $20 per month) from Williams Violins in Nashville: williamsfineviolins.com or call 1-615-429-2927.